Parasites' struggle for survival 'makes malaria deadly'

 Since malaria infections usually consist of multiple, competing strains of the parasite, this attack strategy is the best way to beat the competition, the scientists said.

-However, it means the parasites pay a high price, as they therefore have fewer resources left to spread the disease.'Fight it out'
+However, it means the parasites pay a high price, as they therefore have fewer resources left to spread the disease.

 Laura Pollitt of Edinburgh University's school of biological sciences said: "Our results explain a long-standing puzzle of parasite behaviour.